Benudia: Infrastructure

 As per the District Census Handbook 2011, Benudia covered an area of 2.2824 km2.
 It had the facility of a railway station at Deshapran 13 km away and bus routes in the town.
 Amongst the civic amenities it had 23 road lighting points and 764 domestic electric connections.
 Amongst the educational facilities it had were 4 primary schools, 1 middle school and 1 secondary school.
 The nearest senior secondary school is at Bhagabanpur 1 km away.
 The nearest degree college was at Kismat Bajkul 3 km away.
 Amongst the recreational and cultural facilities, a cinema theatre was there in the town.

 Transport

 Benudia is on the Egra-Bajkul Road.

 Education

 The nearest degree college, Bajkul Milani Mahavidyalaya was established at Tethi Bari mouza, PO Kismat Bajkul, in 1964.

 The nearest higher secondary school, Bhagwanpur High School at Bhagabanpur was established in 1923.

 Healthcare

 Bhagabanpur Rural Hospital, the main medical facility in Bhagabanpur I CD block, is located nearby.

+Notable people

+Dr Sheikh Taslim Ali, Professor (Asst.) of Epidemiology and Biostatistics, School of Public Health, The University of Hong Kong; a Commonwealth scholar at Imperial College London, the United Kingdom for his doctoral program.